LibreOffice/core/README.md

 You can find the TDF configure switches in the `distro-configs/` directory.

-To setup your initial build environment on Windows and macOS, we provide the LibreOffice Development Environment ([LODE](https://wiki.documentfoundation.org/Development/lode)) scripts.
+To set up your initial build environment on Windows and macOS, we provide the LibreOffice Development Environment ([LODE](https://wiki.documentfoundation.org/Development/lode)) scripts.